cloudflare/workerd/docs/vscode.md

 * workerd debug
 * workerd debug with inspector enabled
 * workerd test case
+* workerd wdtest case

 Launching either "workerd debug" or "workerd debug with inspector enabled" will prompt for a workerd configuration for workerd to serve, the default is [${workspaceFolder}/samples/helloworld/config.capnp](../samples/helloworld/config.capnp).

-Launching "workerd test case" will prompt for a test to debug, the default is `bazel-bin/src/workerd/jsg/jsg-test`.
+Launching "workerd test case" will prompt for a test binary to debug, the default is `bazel-bin/src/workerd/jsg/jsg-test`.

+Launching "workerd wdtest case" will prompt for wd-test file to provide to workerd to debug, the default is `src/workerd/api/node/path-test.wd-test`.

 ## Generating compile_commands.json